manoloonline/SuperSimpleStocks/README.md

 # Design
-![Technical Design](http://mcflurro.myds.me/puertaycajon/images/SimpleStocksDesing.jpg "Technical Design") In the figure can be seen the project has been designed implementing development patterns as Singleton and a Factory simplified pattern.
+![Technical Design](http://mcflurro.myds.me/puertaycajon/images/SimpleStocksDesing.jpg "Technical Design") In the figure above it can be seen that the project was implemented development patterns as Singleton and a Factory simplified pattern.
 Also it has been applied the concept of polimorphism in Stocks classes.
-Another alternative could be introduce the Spring core framework to sustitute those patterns by dependency inyection and inversion of control in a easy way, but in my opinion, the simplicity of the exercise do not justify the use of a extra framework.
+Another alternative could be introduce the Spring core framework to sustitute those patterns by dependency inyection and inversion of control in a easy way, but in my opinion, the simplicity of the exercise does not justify the use of an extra framework.

 # Configuration